 If you live in an area where pests are prevalent, if your pet spends a great deal of time outdoors, or if you just want to protect your pet against possible parasite infestations, contact our veterinarian for an appointment.
 Medication will be prescribed to give to your cat or dog regularly during times of the year when pests are known to be excessive.
 This is usually a topical treatment or a collar.

 Schedule an Appointment Today!

-Contact Helena Veterinary Service in Helena if your dog or cat requires treatment against parasite infestations.
+Contact Valley Veterinary Hospital of Helena if your dog or cat requires treatment against parasite infestations.
 Call our Animal Hospital today at 406-442-0188 for more information about parasite prevention or to make an appointment with our veterinary team for an assessment.